SF-WDI-LABS/tunely-angular/docs/starting_with_a_branch.md

 # Using branches

-As you start each lab in the series you are strongly encouraged to:
+As you start each sprint in this series you are strongly encouraged to:

 * start from the previous solutions and build on them
 * do your work on your own new local branch

-**ACHTUNG! do not FORK this repo; just CLONE it.**
+## Initial setup

+**Follow these steps immediately after you first fork and clone the repository.**

+This project is carrying on throughout the week, so there may be changes to the class version of this repository after you clone.
+To make it easy for you to get updates, you should add the class version as an extra remote repository.

+* In your Terminal, navigate to your local repository for this project.
+Copy the clone url of the class version of this repository, then run the following command (paste in the class repo clone url instead of typing CLASS_REPO_CLONE_URL):

+    ```sh
+    git remote add upstream CLASS_REPO_CLONE_URL
+    ```

+* In the future, if your teaching team asks you to get class updates for a specific branch, you can pull updates from the `upstream` remote.
+Try this now with the master branch (there shouldn't be anything new on master yet):

+    ```sh
+    git checkout master
+    git pull upstream master
+    ```

-## First sprint and setup
+## First sprint

 **Follow these steps only on your first sprint!**